-I have been a lecturer in the School of Computer Science, Technological University of Dublin (formally DIT) since 2002.
+I have been teaching in the School of Computer Science, Technological University Dublin (formally DIT) since 2002.
 My courses are based around learning, discovery and self expression through creative coding.
 I won several awards including a national teaching hero award (2014), the best presentation at the International Computer Music Conference (2009) and in 2010 I won the best overall invention in DIT for developing Tunepal, a query-by-playing search engine for traditional melodies that is used by over 30,000 traditional musicians around the world.

 I am the developer of Infinite Forms, an creative coding project programmed in Unity that I use to make visuals for music performances, raves and festivals.
 I am also the AI developer for DEEP, a meditative virtual reality experience designed to relieve anxiety.
 I am a board member of the International Gamecraft Foundation and regularly host and participate in game jams.

-In my spare time, I enjoys yoga, running, electronic music and playing traditional Irish music on the wooden flute.
+In my spare time, I enjoy yoga, running, electronic music and playing traditional Irish music on the wooden flute.
 I am an accomplished traditional flute player and have given flute workshops in both Ireland and France (E.g. Rencontre Musicale Irlandaise, Tocane 2012 and the Association Irlandaise de Paris 2013).

 - Speaker at the Cologne Film Festival, Clash of Realities (Cologne), Re:publica in Dublin and Berlin, Altered Conference in Berlin

 - AI developer for DEEP, a meditative and psychoactive virtual reality experience designed to relieve anxiety through deep yoga breathing.

 - Co-organiser of the 2016 Folk Music Analysis Workshop, DIT, Ireland

 - DIT Teaching Hero 2014, awarded by the National Forum for the Enhancement of Teaching and Learning.